arviz-devs/arviz/doc/source/user_guide/plots_arguments_guide.md

 (common_model_names)=
 List with names for the models in the list of data.
-Useful when plotting more that one dataset.
+Useful when plotting more than one dataset.

 (common_ax)=